The Bankrate promise

 How to apply for more credit cards

 When applying for multiple credit cards, the first rule of thumb is to look at what you have to see what you might need to add.
 If you are simply looking for more credit, check with your issuer to see if they can increase your credit limit first.
 However, if a new card with different benefits is what you want, it’s time to do some research.
-Look to see available card offers that meet your needs and do some comparison shopping.
+Look to see today’s best credit cards that could meet your needs and do some comparison shopping.
 Narrow down which cards you think will add the most benefits and check the criteria for approval.
 Then, check your credit report to make sure you meet the criteria before going forward with an application.

 Once you’ve done this legwork, you’re ready to apply.
 If you are looking to add multiple cards, remember to space out your applications.
 Don’t try to apply for multiple cards in one day.
 Instead, give yourself a minimum of three months between each application for a new card.
 And be sure to factor each new card payment into your budget so that you can keep on top of them.